P-p-H-d/c-stl-comparison/README.md

 The [bench](https://github.com/P-p-H-d/c-stl-comparison/tree/master/bench)
 directory contains a small benchmark comparing the performance of different C libraries (including some C++ ones, like STL and BOOST as references).

+Time and memory usage are provided for theses tests.

-More specialized C libraries are added:
+More specialized C libraries are added.
+The tested C libraries are:

 * Bstrlib (for string)
 * CC